Gaining market share by altering retailer behaviour through technology is no

 Verdict: Better than (a) but still not ideal.

 c.
-Same first order and repeat order incentive: Here a brand offered 4% discount compared to its other channels for all orders placed on its app (first orders as well as repeat orders).
+Same first order and repeat order incentive: Here a brand offered a 4% discount compared to its other channels for all orders placed on its app (first orders as well as repeat orders).

 Outcome: This ensured fast adoption on this channel and also drove repeat usage.
 However, order sizes remained similar to earlier.